Coneriys/apache4/docs/content/middlewares/http/errorpages.md

 !!! note ""

-    In Kubernetes, you need to reference a Kubernetes Service instead of a Traefik service.
+    In Kubernetes, you need to reference a Kubernetes Service instead of a apache4 service.

 !!! info "Host Header"